Iceland In-Depth | Two-Week Road Trip

 Day 13 - Hraunfossar and Barnafoss - Deildartunguhver

-One of the most notable of the natural attractions you can visit alongside these towns is Deildartunghver.
-It is the highest-flowing hot-spring in Europe and a magnificent place to admire Iceland's daunting volcanic forces.
+One of the most notable natural attractions you can visit alongside these towns is Deildartunghver, 23 miles (37 kilometers) from Borgarnes.
+It is the highest-flowing hot spring in Europe and a magnificent place to admire Iceland's volcanic forces.

 Day 14 - Drop the Car off at the Airport

-Sadly, today concludes your fourteen-day summer holiday to Iceland; you'll need to drive back to the airport in time for your flight.
+Sadly, today concludes your 14-day summer holiday in Iceland.
+You'll need to drive back to the airport in time for your flight.

 Alternatively, you can use the opportunity to do some souvenir shopping down the street of Laugavegur.
-However, most highly recommended is organizing a ticket to either the Whales of Iceland exhibit or the Flyover Iceland experience.
+However, we highly recommend organizing a ticket to either the Whales of Iceland exhibit or the Flyover Iceland experience.

-For those who have a later flight and choose to visit the Blue Lagoon today, you will finish off your stay unwinding before you head to the airport.
-This is the perfect place to relax as you bathe in the warm, mineral-rich waters as you look back on the incredible adventure you have just taken in the land of fire and ice.
+If you have a later flight and choose to visit the Blue Lagoon today, you'll end your stay unwinding before you head to the airport.
+It's the perfect place to relax as you bathe in the warm, mineral-rich waters while looking back on the incredible adventure you've just taken in the land of fire and ice.